Traditional Strategic Planning does not work

 Initial Analysis – Data Blind?

-“Begin with the end in Mind”, is a well-known phrase from Stephen Covey.
-However, we do not want a system with blinders that miss the unexpected or unknown from narrow financial questions.
+Again, “Begin with the end in Mind”, is a well-known phrase from Stephen Covey.
+We do not want a system with blinders that miss the unexpected or unknown from narrow financial questions.
 We realize that there is more than the numbers in business.
-Open questions about selling, marketing, service and product development are given with secondary and third-level probs during the initial online complimentary review.
+Open questions about selling, marketing, service and product development are given with secondary and third-level probs start during the initial online complimentary review and later for strategic planning.
 Long answers are documented for exploring the many possibilities of potential growth, while later global team discussions about the realities of business value and sales for your concern are held.
-The constraints often come to play after the initial concept or idea so we look long and deep.
+The constraints often come to play after the initial concept or idea is sold, so, we look long and deep.
 How many times have you started something then failed?
-We focus on 23 open questions that get to the heart of the business while leading us to business value and sales forecasting for strategic planning based on principles and laws of business value.
-These questions/answers begin to narrow down the numerous possibilities for business value and sales initiatives that are later derived with over 129 questions/answers but to start they provide an Owner with un-tapped resources for building value while setting a baseline of business value and sales.
+Know before you go.

-Contact us for an online complimentary financial review of your specific situation at this link.
+Contact us for an online complimentary review of your specific situation at this link.